ex0dus-0x/ex0dus-0x.github.io/_posts/2017-04-15-memory-pointers-c.markdown

     }

-and a representation of a lower level:
+and a representation of the code in a lower level:

     &a = 0x123              &ptr = 0x456
     -----------             ---------------